-The setUser method is used to update an existing user the login request to the Dot server servlet (also specified in the 25 account.
+The setUser method is used to update an existing user account.
 Note that this is available as an end-user API to allow existing users to update themselves rather than wait for an administrator to do it for them.

 GetSession Config